batmanLA/modeling/README.md

 Welcome to my projects and codes.
 I will try to update this intro page with some of interesting project results

+San Francisco Crime Classification (check out the complete results from my code):

+  - Particular crimes are more likely to happen in certain areas (so location is a good predictor)

 ![](https://github.com/batmanLA/modelling/blob/master/11.jpeg)

 ![](https://github.com/batmanLA/modelling/blob/master/12.jpeg)

+  - We hoped some crimes are more likely to occur in certain months or days of week compared to usual months or days.
+Unfortunately, the following barplots don't support our hopes

 ![](https://github.com/batmanLA/modelling/blob/master/san1.jpeg)

 ![](https://github.com/batmanLA/modelling/blob/master/san2.jpeg)